 The vertical slice is a small snippet of the full, final game.
 This is where the game development team takes a small slice of the full game, often a specific level or mission, and polishes it to completion.

 This gives a glimpse of what the full final game will look like, and is often used to show to investors and studio executives.
-Depending on the size of the game, the vertical slice could be anywhere between a few minutes to half an hour of playtime.

 This is the largest production phase and is where the majority of game development takes place.